 I’m a Ph.D. candidate in the Department of History at the University of Oregon.
 My dissertation focuses on marine environmental history, with a particular emphasis on the influence of the Pacific seafloor in North American society.
-Since 2017, I’ve also worked for the Digital Humanities initiative at the University of Oregon, which provides training on digital tools and pedagogy to humanities scholars across the University.
-During my Ph.D. program, I have taught courses on race and ethnicity in US environmental history, the national parks, and most recently, a course on oceanic history at the Sea Education Association in Woods Hole, MA.
+Currently, I’m a graduate researcher at the Center for Environmental Futures at the University of Oregon.
+I have taught courses on race and ethnicity in US environmental history, the national parks, and most recently, a course on oceanic history at the Sea Education Association in Woods Hole, MA.
 Before coming to Oregon, I received an MA from Colorado State University and a BA from the University of Kansas.
 Between 2012 and 2015, I worked as a researcher for the Public Lands History Center in Fort Collins, Colorado.
 In addition to my research interests, I have a background in public history, including museum studies and historic preservation.